kcrca/philter/src/main/java/net/simplx/mcgui/README.md

 actual GUI toolkit principles. regularized, relatively complete.

-The downsides are that they aren't skinable by resource pack makers, and they don't adapt to changes to the the base Minecraft GUI tools.
+The downsides are that they aren't skinable by resource pack makers, and they don't adapt to changes to the base Minecraft GUI tools.
 For example, if a new accessibility feature is added to Minecraft, these kits will need to re-implement it for you to get it.

 McGUI instead asks the question: If one wre stuck with the Minecraft GUI system,